juzraai/cordis-projects-crawler/docs/README.md

 To reduce harm on [CORDIS][cordis] and [OpenAIRE][oaa] servers, the crawler **waits at least 2 seconds before sending another request to the same server**.
 This does not mean that the program sleeps 2 seconds everytime.
 After the processing of the previous request, the crawler calculates the required sleep time to ensure a delay of at least 2 seconds.
 If the processing took more time, then there will be no sleep.

-When downloading result lists, the crawler requests the **maximum amount of results per request.** On [CORDIS][cordis], it's 100, on [OpenAIRE][oaa] it's 10&nbsp;000.
+When downloading result lists, the crawler requests the **maximum amount of results per request.** On [CORDIS][cordis], it's 100, on [OpenAIRE][oaa] it's 10&nbsp;000 items.
 This reduces the number of requests needed to crawl a list.
 In case of [OpenAIRE][oaa], only one request is sent per project, because I assume that  a project cannot have more than 10K publications.

 [CORDIS][cordis] search results are requested in CSV format to reduce bandwith usage.

-If there's an HTTP error, or an invalid response is received, the crawler retries the request.
+If there's an HTTP error, or an invalid response is received, the crawler increases the delay and retries the request.